apache/doris-website/docs/sql-manual/sql-statements/Account-Management-Statements/GRANT.md

 - catalog_name.db.*: Privileges can be applied to all tables under the specified database.
 - catalog_name.db.tbl: Privileges can be applied to the specified table under the specified database.

-Note: The catalog_name, database, or table specified here can be non-existent databases and tables.

 ### resource_name

 Specifies the resource name, supports % and _ wildcards, % can match any string and _ matches any single character.